SamStruthers/CPF_reservoir_study_data/README.md

 # CPF Reservoir Study Data

 Authors: Samuel J. Struthers (<https://orcid.org/0000-0003-1263-9525>),Timothy S. Fegel, Kathryn R. Willi (<https://orcid.org/0000-0001-7163-2206>), Charles C. Rhoades (<https://orcid.org/0000-0002-3336-2257>), Matthew R.V.
 Ross (<https://orcid.org/0000-0001-9105-4255>)

-**Data Description:** These data are water chemistry grab sample data collected post-Cameron Peak Fire in the Cache La Poudre Watershed between the years of 2021 and 2023.
+**Data Description:** These data are water chemistry grab sample data collected post-Cameron Peak Fire in the Cache la Poudre Watershed between the years of 2021 and 2023.
 These data are focused on basic water quality parameters, as well as cations and anions.
-Data were collected at various reservoirs in the Cache La Poudre watershed as well as the mainstem of the Cache La Poudre River.
+Data were collected at various reservoirs in the Cache la Poudre watershed as well as the mainstem of the Cache la Poudre River.
 This project is ongoing and additional data will be released as it is analyzed.

 **Background Information:** The 2020 Cameron Peak wildfire (CPF) was the largest wildfire in Colorado history at over 200,000 acres.
-The CPF burned a large proportion of the Cache La Poudre watershed, in particular areas surrounding high elevation reservoirs.
-These reservoirs provide valuable drinking and agriculutural water to users in the City of Fort Collins, Greeley, Thornton and Northern Water.
-In collaboration with the Rocky Mountain Research Station (USFS, RMRS), we are sampling various reservoir, tributary, and mainstem sites of the Cache La Poudre watershed.
+The CPF burned a large proportion of the Cache la Poudre watershed, in particular areas surrounding high elevation reservoirs.
+This work is funded by the City of Fort Collins, Greeley, Thornton and Northern Water for ongoing source water protection programs.
+In collaboration with the Rocky Mountain Research Station (USFS, RMRS), we are sampling various reservoir, tributary, and mainstem sites of the Cache la Poudre watershed.
 This field campaign allows us to analyze trends in water quality focusing on nutrients and other key constituents mobilized post-fire.
-The goal of this project is to understand how these nutrients affect algal growth in reservoirs and how those changes are felt downstream.
+The goal of this project is to understand how these nutrients affect algal growth in reservoirs and how those changes are propagated downstream.
 The reservoirs studied are the following: Barnes Meadow Reservoir, Chambers Lake, Comanche Reservoir, Hourglass Reservoir, Joe Wright Reservoir, Long Draw Reservoir, and Peterson Lake.
 Historical data (prior to 2021) was collected by the Rhoades Lab at the USFS' Rocky Mountain Research Station.

 The primary data file is `data/cleaned/CPF_reservoir_chemistry_up_to_071023.csv`.
-Column definitions and units are defined in the file `metadata/Units_Cam_Peak.csv`.
+Column definitions and units are defined in the file `metadata/Units_Cam_Peak.xslx`.

 Location metadata file is `data/metadata/cpf_sites.csv`.
 A basic map showing all sampling locations is available at `cpf_sites_map.html`.